2025-11-07 –, Room 301B

-Through hands-on Python examples with retail datasets, you will learn:
+Through hands-on Python examples with retail datasets, you will learn how to:

 Khuyen Tran transforms how data scientists learn and work.
 She is the author of Production-Ready Data Science: From Prototyping to Production with Python, a comprehensive guide that helps data professionals bridge the gap between experimentation and deployment.